noseglasses/elf_diff/README.md

 ```

 Template files contain the default values of all available parameters, or - if the temple file is generated in the same session where a report was created - the template file will contain the actual settings used for the report generation.

+### Text Output

+Early versions of this tool supported text output instead of HTML or pdf files.
+Text output has been removed as it is simple to generate text representations of HTML tables using external tools.
+Most GNU/Linux distributions e.g. ship with a tool called `html2text` that is well suited to do the job.